Traffic law in the Philippines: Liability in incidents

 In 2004, the Supreme Court of the Philippines ruled in Añonuevo v.
 Court of Appeals that Article 2185 was not intended at the time of its creation in 1950 to also cover non-motorized vehicles on the road, affirming previous rulings that have affirmed the higher level of responsibility expected from motor vehicle drivers.
 The ruling also applies the principle of negligence per se, which states that to indict individuals for negligence in an incident, the violation of a statutory duty must directly cause the incident.

+Detention of drivers involved in fatal incidents

+Under the Revised Penal Code, Articles 124 and 125 provide the circumstances under which a person may be detained.
+Article 124 allows preventive detention in cases of mental incapacity or when necessary for the safety of the accused or others, while Article 125 allows police to temporarily detain the accused for investigation for 12 to 36 hours depending on the severity of the crime.
+If the accused is found to have caused harm through recklessness or negligence, they may be charged under Article 365, which penalizes acts of imprudence resulting in injury or death.

+However, these provisions has been invoked in cases where drivers involved in fatal incidents were allegedly "unjustly arrested", even for brief periods, despite evidence suggesting they were engaged in defensive driving or were not at fault.
+In response to such cases, Senate Bill No. 2798 was filed in the 19th Congress, seeking to amend Article 124 and prohibit the detention of a driver if photo or video evidence shows that no traffic laws were violated before and during the incident.

 Doctrine of last clear chance

 The Supreme Court recognizes the doctrine of last clear chance, which holds that if both parties are negligent, but one had the final clear opportunity to avoid the harm and failed to do so, that party is held solely responsible for the resulting loss.
 This applies when the negligent act of one party occurs appreciably later than the other, or when it is unclear whose fault directly caused the injury.

 In Lapanday Agricultural and Development Corp. v.
 Angala, the Court applied the doctrine against a speeding driver who failed to avoid a vehicle that was already slowing down to turn.
 Conversely, in Achevara v.
-Ramos, the doctrine was not applied because the driver of the oncoming jeepney had no real opportunity to avoid the collision, which was caused by a sudden mechanical failure of the other vehicle.
+Ramos, an incident involving a head-on collision between two vehicles, the doctrine was not applied because the driver of the oncoming vehicle had no real opportunity to avoid the collision as it was caused by the sudden mechanical failure of the other vehicle.